Supplements To Calm My Hyper Dog

 Black and tan German shepherd dog plays tug with a ball on a rope.

-Many dogs just aren’t getting their needs met.
+Most dogs just aren’t getting their needs met.
 They spend the day cooped up in a crate, and then if they’re lucky they get a short leashed walk around the block every few days.
-They get little exercise, little fulfillment, little novelty, little chance to use their brains.
+They get little exercise, little fulfillment, little novelty, and little chance to use their brains so of course they’re bouncing off the walls and driving you nuts!

 So, before you waste money on supplements and herbal remedies your dog doesn’t actually need, try some of these things instead: